-For more information about Workspace ONE UEM compliance policies, see the VMware Workspace ONE UEM Mobile Device Management Guide, in the VMware Workspace ONE UEM Documentation pages.
+For more information about Workspace ONE UEM compliance policies, see the VMware Workspace ONE UEM Mobile Device Management Guide, in the Workspace ONE UEM Documentation Center.

 How to Enable Compliance Checking in Workspace ONE Access

-In VMware Workspace ONE Access, enable device compliance in the Workspace ONE UEM configuration page and configure Device Compliance in the Components > Authentication Methods page.
+In the Workspace ONE Access console, enable device compliance in the Integrations > Workspace ONE UEM configuration page and configure Device Compliance in the Authentication Methods page.

 - Go to the Workspace ONE Access console Device Compliance Check section and select Enable. > page,

 - Click Save.

 - Go to the Device Compliance (with Workspace ONE UEM) page, and select

 - Enable Device Compliance authentication and set the maximum number of failed login attempts.
 The other text boxes are pre-populated with the configured Workspace ONE UEM values.

 Option Description Enable Device Compliance Adapter Select this check box to enable Workspace ONE UEM password authentication.
 Workspace ONE UEM Admin Console URL Pre-populated with the Workspace ONE UEM URL that you set up on the AirWatch configuration page.
 Workspace ONE UEM API Key Pre-populated with the Workspace ONE UEM Admin API key.
 Certificate Used for Authentication Pre-populated with the AirWatch Cloud Connector certificate.
 Password for Certificate Pre-populated with the password for the AirWatch Cloud Connector certificate.